GreyLimit/encode_decoder/README.md

  *	I	Provide details of an instruction definition.
 This is
  *		a series of binary numbers, each of S bits long separated
  *		by white space.
 The final word, not a binary number and
- *		not needing to be S bits long, is the name of the instruction.
+ *		not needing to be Z bits long, is the name of the instruction.
  *		This is not case sensitive, and is effectively passed through
  *		to the output without interpretation.
  *